SnekByte-Studios/Concept/game_concept.md

 * Predatory animals
     * e.g. foxes killing farm animals.
 Prevent by putting up fences
 * Marketplace
-    * Used to acquire exotic goods that can be brought back to main island for profit, or kept if they're cosmetic or functional.
+    * Used to sell and purchase goods and stock.
+Displays information regarding the local market of the island it's on.<br>